Manchester City F.C. 3–2 Queens Park Rangers F.C.: Queens Park Rangers

 Despite their loss, QPR escaped relegation after Bolton only drew 2–2 against Stoke, unable to overtake them.
 Following the match with City, manager Mark Hughes promised that the following season would not see another relegation battle.
 QPR invested heavily in their squad over the summer, bringing in a dozen new players.
 Regardless, QPR started the 2012–13 season poorly and Hughes was sacked on 23 November 2012 after failing to win any of the club's first twelve league matches.
 He was replaced by Harry Redknapp the following day.

-QPR's winless run ended with a 2–1 victory over Fulham on 15 December 2012.
+QPR's winless run ended with a 2–1 victory over Fulham in the West London derby on 15 December 2012.
 In the January transfer window, the club again brought in a number of new signings, breaking their transfer record twice in the space of a fortnight, but after winning only four league games all season QPR were relegated to the Championship, finishing the season 14 points from safety.
-QPR were promoted to the Premier League again in 2013–14, qualifying on 25 May 2014 after a playoff final victory over Derby County but lasted only one further season, being relegated on 10 May 2015 after a 6–0 loss to City.
-They have remained in the Championship ever since.
+QPR were promoted to the Premier League again in 2013–14, qualifying on 25 May 2014 after a playoff final victory over Derby County but lasted only one further season, being relegated on 10 May 2015 after a 6–0 loss to City, and have stayed in the Championship since then.